 Some days just getting out of bed is the toughest thing you'll do all day.
 Why not train for it at the gym?

-Surely you'll be able to go from sleeping, to sitting up and wondering what in the world you're doing with your life a little easier if you've done a couple hundred reps with a 70lb weighted vest on...right?
+Surely, you'll be able to go from sleeping, to sitting up and wondering what in the world you're doing with your life a little easier if you've done functional fitness exercises with a 70lb weighted vest on...right?

 Extra points if you do this WOD hungover.